8 Things you can do in Belfast that you can’t do anywhere else

 Belfast is a unique place, and we wouldn’t have it any other way.

 Though Queen’s is not technically a campus uni, it has a leafy community feel thanks to its prime location next to Botanic Gardens city park and the bustling Botanic Avenue.
-Students who come here from outside Northern Ireland are often surprised how easy and safe it is to walk around Belfast – even at night.
+Students who come here from outside Northern Ireland are often surprised how easy and safe it is to walk around Belfast.
+92% of current international students were satisfied with their safety and security at Queen’s and Belfast is in the safest region in the UK (International Student Barometer 2020/21, UK British Crime Surveys 2019/20).

 We’re a very friendly bunch here in Belfast, so don’t be alarmed if a random stranger starts chatting to you.
-We also LOVE tourists, so ask anybody for directions and you’re likely to make a NBF for life.
+We also LOVE tourists, so ask anybody for directions and you’re likely to make a new best friend for life.

 Nicest thing about Belfast is people's friendliness.
 Everyone's so chatty.